bramley/phplist-plugin-ckeditor/README.md

 # CKEditor Plugin #

 ## Description ##
 This plugin provides CKEditor for editing messages and templates within phplist.
 It also integrates the KCFinder file manager to provide file upload and selection.

+The plugin has been included in phplist since release 3.2.0 of phplist, so you should not normally need to install the plugin yourself.
 ## Compatibility ###

 CKEditor and KCFinder are compatible with all the major browsers, see the CKEditor site <http://ckeditor.com/about>